-MUSC provides comprehensive care to over 1000 adults with HIV infection, and services are available regardless of insurance or ability to pay.
-The program has received continuous Ryan White Part B funding since the inception of the Health Resources and Service Administration Ryan White programs began over 20 years ago.
-In 2012, MUSC successfully applied for additional HRSA funding, Ryan White Part D, which provides support for care of HIV-infected women, children and youth.
+MUSC provides comprehensive care to over 1,200 adults with HIV infection and services are available regardless of insurance or ability to pay.
+The program has received continuous Ryan White Part B funding since the inception of the Health Resources and Service Administration Ryan White programs over 20 years ago.
 Services for HIV-infected patients include access to AIDS Drug Assistance programs, mail-order pharmacy services, adherence services, mental health and addiction counseling, full OB/GYN and reproductive health services, and a Transition Clinic (for transitioning HIV-infected youth from pediatric to adult internal medicine services).
-The VA hospital also provides multidisciplinary out-patient clinic services for HIV as well as other infectious diseases.

 The ID Division provides leadership for a variety of MUSC hospital services.
-Dr. Salgado, who is also Vice Chairman of Medicine for Quality, runs robust Infection Control and Hospital Epidemiology programs, recently recognized for very low vascular line infection rates and novel approaches to preventing nosocomial infections related to environmental surfaces.
-Dr. John Gnanndirects the Antibiotic Stewardship Program, which strives for the safest and most cost-effective antimicrobial protocols and strategies.
-Dr. Robert Cantey and Dr. Evgenia Kagan manage the Vascular Access Program, supervising the placement of PICC lines and leading teaching efforts related to safe placement and management of vascular catheters.
-The Transplant ID Service (Dr. Dannah Wray, Dr. John Gnann, Dr. Tue Ngo, and Dr Eric Meissner) helps to coordinate services for hundreds of solid organ (heart, liver, kidney, lung) and stem cell transplant recipients each year.
+Cassandra D. Salgado, M.D., M.S. and Scott Curry, M.D. lead a robust Infection Control and Hospital Epidemiology program, recently recognized for very low vascular line infection rates and novel approaches to preventing nosocomial infections related to environmental surfaces.
+Scott Curry, M.D. has a combined clinical and research interest in the field of Clositridum difficile.
+His lab investigates the natural history of this organism in hospitalized patients as well as developing effective prevention and control measures.
+John Gnann Jr., M.D. directs the Antibiotic Stewardship Program, which strives for the safest and most cost-effective antimicrobial protocols and strategies.
+Amanda L. Parks, M.D. is actively developing a robust Tele ID program to improve the reach of new expertise in South Carolina.
+Robert Cantey, M.D. and Evgenia Kagan, M.D. manage the Vascular Access Program, supervising the placement of PICC lines and leading teaching efforts related to safe placement and management of vascular catheters.
+The Transplant ID Service (Jessica Lewis, M.D. and John Gnann Jr, M.D.) helps to coordinate services for hundreds of solid organs (heart, liver, kidney, lung) and stem cell transplant recipients each year.